love-dovey/dovey2d/CODE-STYLE.md

 	return self.publicVariable
 end

---- This function returns a static string value which is defined within itself.
+--- This function returns a static string value which is passed to it, or defined in itself it unspecified.
+--- @param value String 		This value gets returned.
 --- @return String
-function CodeStyleExample.staticFunction()
+function CodeStyleExample.staticFunction(value)
+	value = value or "value"
-	return "value"
+	return value
 end

 -- Non-doc comments can just have 2 dashes instead.